 [Guus: explain difference between hardware and software as related to concurrency.]

 This same aspect is a major motivation for Chess to do this investigation: how to prevent the 'paradigm-shift' that often occurs in designing systems.
 [Guus: this paragraph should be better.

 Explain more what the paradigm shift is.]

 Not all embedded systems are designed around microprocessors.
 It is possible to design embedded chips that compute in a parallel way.
-ASICs (application specific integrated circuites) are specialized chips, that are used for example for [...].
+Application Specific Integrated Circuits (ASICs) are specialized chips that are used for example to implement encryption algorithms.
 They are similar to processors in the sense that they are also 'hardwired' solutions.
 It is very expensive to design an ASIC, and a very slow process.
 Therefore, customizing an ASIC for a single application is only feasible when the project is reasonably big.
-In any case an ASIC can only be produced when the layout is final: it is undo-able to experiment with the layout and try several versions.
+In any case an ASIC can only be produced when the layout is final: it is not possible to experiment with the layout and try several versions.

 Although you'll loose the optimalizations found in microprocessors there is a huge potential gain when designing hardware that is parallel in nature because the layout of the hardware can then be tailored exactly to the functional requirements.
 This can be extremely profitable, especially when the problem to be solved is mainly parallel in character.
-ASICs are therefore often used in areas such as compression, encryption etc. which are parallel 'in nature'.
+ASICs are therefore often used in areas such as compression or encryption which are parallel 'in nature'.

-An important motivation for the rising interest in Co-Design is that there now is another type of chip that is much more flexible than ASICs.
+An important motivation for the rising interest in Co-Design is the introduction of another type of chip that is much more flexible than ASICs: Programmable logic devices.